0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 To deploy a contract you can visit the [Partisia Blockchain browser](https://browser.partisiablockchain.com/contracts/deploy).
-Ensure that you have some gas, if you want to try for free you can get som testnet gas here and deploy through [the testnet](https://browser.testnet.partisiablockchain.com/contracts/deploy).
+Ensure that you have some gas, if you want to try for free you can get some testnet gas here and deploy through [the testnet](https://browser.testnet.partisiablockchain.com/contracts/deploy).

 Select the `token_contract.wasm` and the `token_contract.abi`.